cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 $$

 ### Binomial distribution
-We previously defined the binomial distribution (for a single observation) in a crude, peacewise form.
+We previously defined the binomial distribution (for a single observation) in a crude, piecewise form.
 We'll now define it in a more compact form which will make it easier to show that it is a member of the exponential family.
 Again, $\phi$ gives the probability of observing the true class, i.e. $\Pr(\text{cat}) = .7 \implies \phi = .3$.

 $$
 \begin{align*}